Sunday, 23 January 2011

 Third Sunday after the Epiphany

-Today is the third Sunday after the Epiphany, it is of semi-double rite.
-The Gospel pericopes from St. Matthew record the LORD healing the leper and centurion's servant.
+The third Sunday after the Epiphany is of semi-double rite and its liturgical colour is green.
+The Gospel pericopes from St. Matthew record the LORD healing the leper and the centurion's servant.

-At Mass the Gloria is sung, the second collect is for St. Timothy.
-No other collect is sung (unless a pro re gravi collect is ordered by the Ordinary).
-The Credo is sung and the preface is that of Sundays.
+At Mass the Gloria is sung, the second collect is for St. Raymund of Pennafort, the third collect is for St. Emerentiana.
+The Credo is sung and the preface is that of the Blessed Trinity.

 In the 'liturgical books of 1962' there are no commemorations at either Vespers.
-Mattins is reduced by two-thirds to one nocturn of three lessons.
-St. Timothy is not commemorated at all this year.
+The Suffrage is omitted at Vespers as are the Dominical preces at Compline Mattins is reduced by two-thirds to one nocturn of three lessons.
+There are neither commemorations nor Suffrage at Lauds.
+At Prime Quicumque is omitted as are the Dominical preces.
+At Mass there is only one collect.
+Neither St. Raymund of Pennafort or St. Emerentiana are commemorated at all this year.

 Art: Jerome Nadal